Phas Gaye Re Obama: Plot

 The other gangster learns of Om's bankruptcy.
 But Om saves his and Anni's life by telling the same idea.
 The price is now Rs.
 6 million and divided equally.
 Om is then sold for ₹ 6 million to Munni, a dreaded female gangster who hates men.
 Om is happy because he receives ₹ 3 million and now there is a total of ₹ 4.5 million (US$100,000) in his bank account and tells his wife to pay off the loan.
-But soon Munni discovers Om's situation and captures Bhai Sahab and his men.
-Om again saves his and others' livesfrom Munni asking her to play the same trick with local Minister and politician Dhanajay Singh.
+But soon Munni discovers Om's situation and that he played a trick on her so she called him and Anni and threatened them by capturing Anni and while her sidekicks rape him she captures Bhai Sahab and his men and warn them to either return her money or get gang raped and then murdered.
+Om again saves his and others' lives from Munni asking her to play the same trick with local Minister and politician Dhanajay Singh.

 So Munni takes Om to Dhanajay Singh.
 The Minister runs a kidnapping mafia and is the head of all kidnappings.
 Minister pays Munni ₹ 15 million and keeps Om and Anni at his guest house.
 Om and Anni come to know that they will be killed if Om's wife doesn't pay the ransom.
 At night, Om fakes a heart attack and escapes with Anni.
 The Minister orders the police for a manhunt.
 Realizing that he cannot escape to Delhi, he devises a new plan.

 He goes to the local police station where the Minister is there and surrenders to him.
 The minister is about to take Om back to the guest house when Anni along with the Minister's supporters and local media arrive.
 The minister has no option but to release Om.
 Om, on the other hand, tells the media to project the Minister as the next Chief Minister of Uttar Pradesh for saving his life.